tymyrddin/red-network/source/docs/name-resolution/README.md

 ## What?

-There are several protocols for hostname-to-IP resolutions: Domain Name System (DNS), Link-Local Multicast Name Resolution (LLMNR), and NetBIOS.
-* DNS works at the application layer and provides essential lookup services for devices connected to the Internet or a private network.
+Name-resolution exploits are exploits against technologies that resolve names to IP addresses, such as DNS, which works at the application layer and provides essential lookup services for devices connected to the Internet or a private network, the NetBIOS name service that converts computer names to IP addresses, and the Link-local Multicast Name Resolution (LLMNR) protocol that converts hostnames to an IPv4 or IPv6 address.
+Common name-resolution ports are UDP port 137 (NetBIOS name service), UDP 138 (NetBIOS datagram service), and TCP port 139 (NetBIOS session service).
-* LLMNR and NetBIOS are used by Microsoft operating systems to allow clients to help improve network communication efficiency and not send lookup requests outside network that can be resolved internally on the local area network (LAN).

 Hacking name resolution protocols is like hacking the telephone book of the internet or intranet.